nvimdev/guard.nvim/CUSTOMIZE.md

 guard also tries to require them if you have `guard-collection`.

+You can also pass in a function that evaluates to the table above, it will be evaluated every time you call format.

 ## Examples: formatters
 Let's see a few formatters from `guard-collection`: